EPIC-FSC has a communication plan, ECHO, which stands for Emergency Communications for Home Occupants.

-One aspect of ECHO is radio communications between clusters of households that we call Cells.
+One aspect of ECHO is radio communication between clusters of households that we call Cells.
 Each Cell uses Family Radio Service (FRS) radios.
 Residents within a Cell can talk to each other using these radios.
 They are easy to use and highly reliable over short distances.
 Each Cell uses the same FRS channel.

 In addition to being able to transmit and receive on FRS channels 1 through 14, our radios receive KNX on channel 15, and the City’s amateur radio repeater (CALHAM) on channel 16.
 Amateur radio operators have a version of the radio that transmits and receives on CALHAM – amateur radio operators can relay messages from Cells to other volunteer amateur radio operators, who can communicate with the LA County Sheriff’s Department and other emergency services.